-In the past, retirees often relied upon a combination of Social Security, savings and pensions to cover their retirement costs.
+In the past, retirees often relied upon a combination of social security, savings and pensions to cover their retirement costs.
 Today, less than 20 percent of private companies are still issuing pensions.
-To compensate, people are relying more on Social Security.
+To compensate, people are relying more on social security.

-From an actuarial standpoint, most people in 1935 were only going to live a couple more years once they retired and began taking their Social Security benefit.
-Today, there is a large misconception about the safety net Social Security can provide retirees.
+From an actuarial standpoint, most people in 1935 were only going to live a couple more years once they retired and began taking their social security benefit.
+Today, there is a large misconception about the safety net social security can provide retirees.
 Most Americans live much longer than they did in 1935, causing people to rely upon the benefit as an important part of their retirement planning strategy.
 We can see from this scenario how this dynamic has affected the system – there are more people taking out than putting in.

 Will Social Security Go Bankrupt?

-What many people don’t know about Social Security is that it already went bankrupt in 1982.
+What many people don’t know about social security is that it already went bankrupt in 1982.
 To cover a shortfall, Congress borrowed 12 billion dollars from Medicare.
 In 1983, tweaks made like taxing SS based as income have helped it hum along.
 As history tells us, Congress probably won’t address the solvency situation until they absolutely must do so.

 The health of the social security trust fund is anticipated to go bankrupt again between 2030-35.
 Congress will, however, make some more tweaks along the way to ensure it remains viable.
 One likely adjustment will be to the benefit age.
-As it currently stands, if you reach the age of retirement in 2030-2035, and Congress has not made any significant changes to the program, you can expect to receive about 80 percent of the Social Security that was promised.
+As it currently stands, if you reach the age of retirement in 2030-2035, and Congress has not made any significant changes to the program, you can expect to receive about 80 percent of the social security that was promised.
 Of course, this number is dependent upon changes in the economy and demographics.
 You can see why maximizing your benefits is so important.

-When Should I Take Social Security?
+When Should I Take it?

-Today, Social Security makes up about 40 percent of retirement income for most Americans.
-To be eligible for Social Security benefits you or your spouse must have worked for 10 years to become insured into the system.
+Today, social security makes up about 40 percent of retirement income for most Americans.
+To be eligible for social security benefits you or your spouse must have worked for 10 years to become insured into the system.
 About 40 percent of retirees take the payout at age 62 and only 1 percent take it at age 70.
-While you can wait until age 70 to earn the maximum Social Security benefit, if you pass away in your 70s, you would have received less total benefit than had you claimed it sooner.
+While you can wait until age 70 to earn the maximum social security benefit, if you pass away in your 70s, you would have received less total benefit than had you claimed it sooner.

-Like an insurance policy, Social Security is based upon whether you believe you will reach the actuarial date or whether you believe you will live far beyond that date.
-Based upon current demographics, the actuarial date associated with Social Security is generally about age 83.
+Like an insurance policy, social security is based upon whether you believe you will reach the actuarial date or whether you believe you will live far beyond that date.
+Based upon current demographics, the actuarial date associated with social security is generally about age 83.
 If you think you’ll live past this age, you may decide to wait.
 If you’re not sure if you’ll reach age 83 because you’re not in the best health and your parents passed before age 83, your family genetics may drive the date you decide to take it.
 There is no magic number, and everyone is different.
 Thinking about it in these terms can help with the timing strategy of when you begin taking these benefits.

-Some of the more popular Social Security timing strategies
+Some of the more popular timing strategies

-As we noted above, there are hundreds of ways to take your Social Security benefits.
+As we noted above, there are hundreds of ways to take your social security benefits.
 Here are several options worth considering: